 • Show initiative by bringing forward new ideas and programs that can improve the SWMU and Missouri State Parks.

 Knowledge, Skills, and Abilities:

-Comprehensive knowledge of the state park system and administrative policies, programs, and procedures for operations, maintenance, law enforcement, cultural, and/or natural history preservation.
+Introductory knowledge of the state park system and administrative policies, programs, and procedures of facility management.

-Comprehensive knowledge of historical research and artifact preservation methods and techniques including handling, cataloging, and cleaning.
+Introductory knowledge of historical research and artifact preservation methods and techniques including handling, cataloging, and cleaning.

-Ability to conduct research and communicate ideas and information clearly and effectively.
+Ability to communicate ideas and information clearly and effectively.